Toronto streetcar system: Streetcar shortage (2016–2020)

 In January 2017, the TTC claimed that delays in delivery of the new Flexity streetcars had resulted in both streetcar and bus shortages.
 Because the CLRV/ALRV streetcars required extra maintenance, only 170 of the 200 CLRVs and ALRVs could be put into service.
 This shortage led to the replacement of streetcars by buses on some routes, which in turn led to a reduction of service on some bus routes.

 To address the streetcar shortage, as well as construction projects, the TTC used bus substitution at various times on several streetcar routes.
 The first bus substitution due to the streetcar shortage occurred on the 502 Downtowner route on October 11, 2016.

 Ridership on the 504 King increased by 25 percent after the implementation of the King Street Transit Priority Corridor through downtown King Street.
 Thus, in February 2018, the TTC replaced the CLRV streetcars on routes 505 Dundas and 506 Carlton with buses and reassigned those streetcars to other routes, such as 504 King and 511 Bathurst, to handle crowding from increased ridership.

 The streetcar fleet capacity had not grown for almost three decades after the CLRVs and ALRVs were introduced.
 After delivery of the last of the initial 204 Flexity cars ordered, the TTC planned to purchase another 60 cars; however, the TTC estimated that would only satisfy demand until 2023 instead of 2027 as originally planned.
 Bombardier was the expected supplier for additional streetcars because, if the TTC chose another supplier, a prototype modified for Toronto's track characteristics would not be ready until 2023, with first delivery in 2024 or 2025.

 By June 2020, the streetcar shortage had been alleviated by the reduction in ridership due to the COVID-19 pandemic in conjunction with temporary bus replacements on routes 511 Bathurst and 506 Carlton to accommodate construction projects.
 With more streetcars available, the TTC could ship up 19 extra streetcars to a Bombardier plant for warranty repairs, as well as introduce Flexity streetcars for the first time on route 503 Kingston Rd.

 On October 22, 2020, the TTC board approved the immediate purchase of 13 additional streetcars from Bombardier for delivery in 2023, with an option for 47 more cars, if funding from senior levels of government became available.
-If the option were taken, the fleet size would increase to 264 streetcars by 2025.
 Since the existing carhouses can only hold 239 streetcars, the TTC recommended setting up a carhouse at the Hillcrest Complex to hold 25 streetcars.
-The option was exercised, but delivery of the new streetcars did not meet the established schedule.
+The 264th and final new streetcar was delivered in mid-November 2025.